davidgma/fresh-food-old-version/doc/S270 ripened.md

 In the UK, another good option is to buy your fruit and vegetables from a reputable Farmer's Market.
 In these, it is generally a requirement that all the fruit and vegetables are local and in-season.

+An exception to this rule is that berries (blackberries, blueberries, raspberries, strawberries) tend to always be alright even if they are from far away as I think they are flown in by air.
+So they aren't very good for the environment but they don't contain much histamine and are healthy.

+Also, as it can be hard sometimes finding foods from the same country as your are, for practical reasons it's not too bad to buy from a bit further afield, for example I sometimes buy vegetables from Spain and don't have any problems with them.

 ### Organic

 The Soil Association has [rules on using ethylene](https://www.soilassociation.org/media/15883/food-and-drink-standards.pdf):